Adoretus versutus: Distribution

 It is native to Oriental regions and can be found in many Asian countries including: India, Andaman and Nicobar islands, Pakistan, Sri Lanka, and Indonesia.
 It is also distributed in African islands: Madagascar, Mauritius, St. Helena, Seychelles, Fiji, and Oceanian islands: Samoa, Tonga, Wallis Islands, Cook Islands.
 Meanwhile, the species has introduced to many countries where they became major pests due to absence of natural predators.

 It is also introduced to Vanuatu where it became a serious pest due to absence of predators.
 It is also found in New Caledonia.

 Biology

 Lifecycle usually completed in three months.
-Female known to lay eggs in soil during early part of the monsoon season between May to August.
+Female known to lay eggs in soil during early part of the monsoon season between May and August.
 Eggs hatch after 8 to 14 days in soil.
 Larvae can be seen in around a week and started to feed on roots.
 During drought periods, larvae move deeper in the soil where the come closer to the surface during wet periods.
 Pupation completed before the onset of next monsoon.
 Adults emerge after rainy showers.

 Larva

 Grubs are whitish translucent in color.
 The resting posture is C-shaped.
-Third instar is about 20-25 mm in length.
+Third instar is about 20–25 mm in length.
 Head reddish brown in color.
 The last abdominal segment swollen and dark particularly due to the soil ingestion.
 Spiracles creamy white with 9 pairs in which one pair prothoracic and eight pairs abdominal segments.